Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Introduction

+{ In epidemiology, there has been a growing interest in analyzing multivariate counts of co-circulating infectious diseases across space and time to compare transmission dynamics \citep{freitas_spacetime_2019}.} {In this paper}, we analyze bi-weekly reported case counts of Zika, chikungunya, and dengue in the 160 neighborhoods of Rio de Janeiro, Brazil, between 2015-2016, during the first triple epidemic there. {The substantive aim of our analysis is to investigate how the transmission of the three diseases differs by factors such as temperature.
+For instance, if Zika transmits less effectively at lower temperatures compared to dengue, it would imply that its range of spread is more limited, which is helpful information for controlling the diseases \citep{tesla_temperature_2018}.} Since we are mainly interested in comparing the diseases, we condition on the total number of cases in each area and bi-week and use a multinomial distribution to model their relative allocations \citep{dabney_issues_2005,dreassi_polytomous_2007,schmidt_poisson-multinomial_2022}.

 A potential issue with applying a multinomial model to multivariate spatio-temporal infectious disease counts is that many infectious diseases, especially vector-borne diseases, can be absent for long periods of time in an area \citep{bartlettMeaslesPeriodicityCommunity1957,coutinhoThresholdConditionsNonAutonomous2006,adamsHowImportantVertical2010}.
-This behavior is illustrated in Figure \ref{fig3:fig_intro} which shows bi-weekly reported case counts of dengue, Zika and chikungunya in the western Rio neighborhood of Praça Seca, between 2015-2016.
+This behavior is illustrated in Figure \ref{fig3:fig_intro}, which shows bi-weekly reported case counts of dengue, Zika, and chikungunya in the western Rio neighborhood of Praça Seca, between 2015-2016.
 While dengue cases are reported consistently throughout the two years, very few Zika cases and no chikungunya cases are reported in the first year.
 These patterns are typical of most neighborhoods.
 If a disease is absent in an area, then there should be no chance of cases being reported.
-However, a multinomial model will always assign a positive probability to cases being reported, which may lead to many more zeroes in the counts than can be realistically produced by the fitted model \citep{koslovsky_bayesian_2023}.
-Also, we do not want to compare the transmission dynamics of a present disease and an absent one as it would likely overestimate the favorability of the present disease.
+However, a multinomial model will always assign a positive probability to cases being reported. {Therefore, there will likely be many more zeros in the counts than can be realistically produced by a fitted multinomial model (we investigate this in more detail in Section \ref{m3:application}) \citep{koslovsky_bayesian_2023}.
+Generally, when the fitted model cannot produce enough zeros, we say that the data contains excess zeros, which is very common when modeling infectious disease counts across space and time \citep{arabSpatialSpatioTemporalModels2015}.} Also, we do not want to compare the transmission dynamics of a present disease and an absent one, as it would likely overestimate the favorability of the present disease.